naugtur/xhr/README.md

 An object of headers that should be set on the request.
 The
     key, value pair is passed to [`xhr.setRequestHeader`][9]

+### `options.timeout`

+A numeric timeout to use for this xhr request.
+Defaults to 5
+    seconds.

 ## MIT Licenced